FruitGooseKSP/GasRepairsAndProbablyExpensiveSnacks/README.md

 FUTURE DEVELOPMENTS?

-I plan to add the requirement to have a mining facility on the planet the station orbits.
+The requirement to have a mining facility on the planet the station orbits.
 The mod will function exactly the same but gives the player a reason to visit a planet.
 More to follow in the future...